 Folding and Trailerability

 Early designs, including the F-27, always had longer beams than necessary, with more hold down beam bolts than required structurally, in order to provide a 'fail safe' folding system.
-The beams actually ended near the center line, as with the Trailertri 680 above, and took up as much interior room as telescopic beams.
+The beams actually ended near the center line, and took up as much interior room as telescopic beams.
 Double or even triple beam bolts were also used which made the beams strong enough on their own, even if the primary structural member (the lower folding strut) failed.
 This 'fail safe' factor was very important to help reassure early buyers that this totally new type of craft would be strong enough, but this is no longer a factor.

 The Farrier Folding System has now proved itself beyond doubt, and there has never been a single failure of any lower folding strut, in over 30 years.
-Thus it was possible to begin eliminating beam bolts and shorten the beams, as with later designs such as the F-9A/F-31 and F-25.
+Thus it was possible to begin eliminating beam bolts and shorten the beams, as with later designs such as the F-24 and F-31.
 The F-22 goes even further, with beam length set at the minimal optimum, with no interior intrusion at all.
 The resulting short beams, braced by the lower folding struts, are the most efficient beams available for a trailerable trimaran.

 The F-22 third generation beams are shown above.
 These are much cleaner, with a lower trailering height, plus they eliminate the nuisance recesses into the cabin as shown below (F-24/Sprint 750).
 This gives the F-22 more room inside, plus any need for awkward covers as are sometimes used is eliminated.
 Such covers also tend to get in the way when folded, and are easily broken.